axonivy-market/portal/Documentation/PortalUserGuide/source/portal-user-guide/axon-ivy-portal/index.rst

    1. The Axon.ivy Portal header on the top is always visible and provides you with a global search, key information about the portal and options to configure your personal user account.
-See chapter 3 Portal Header for details.
+See  :ref:`portal-header`  for details.

    2. The menu on the left side is always available and gives you access to